-Papers addressing final assembly, test, and repair are subjects of these sessions along with in-line testing and production-yield monitoring.
+Papers addressing final assembly, test, repair, as well as in-line testing and production-yield monitoring are of interest for this session.
 Papers are requested covering technology advances for the manufacture and handling of very large TFT glass substrates and how this relates to both equipment and factory design, impacting test and repair methods and yields.
 Testing of smaller displays such as for the cell-phone market may have a different set of manufacturing test requirements; advances in these areas for yield improvements, new methods, and cost reduction techniques are also encouraged.
 Also of particular interest are developments in the areas of automated optical inspection (AOI) and array repair.